LeonardoMorales/Traffic-Light-Controller/README.md

 # Traffic-Light-Controller
-A simple traffic light controller developed with the ESP32 microcontroller that you can change their state through an Android app or a Web Page
+A simple traffic light controller developed with the ESP32 microcontroller.
+In which colors can be changed by modifying the switch statement using the Android APP or web page uploaded in this section.